Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Distance: 0.8 miles / 1.3 km

-The Makiki Valley Trail simply continues on to the road where there is a very small roadside parking area.
-It’s also another way to reach the ʻUalakaʻa Trail.
+That being said, the Makiki Valley Trail simply continues out to Roundtop Drive, where there is a very small roadside parking area for the trailhead.

 Moleka Trailhead

-The interesting thing about the Moleka Trail is how you feel that you are hiking in a completely forested landscape; meanwhile, the trail is actually winding right by a number of houses and peoples’ backyards.
-However, you’d never know.
+The interesting thing about the Moleka Trail is how you feel that you are hiking in a completely forested landscape, but all the while, the trail is actually winding right by a number of houses and people’s backyards that are just out of view!

 Moleka Trail